Technion-Kishony-lab/quibbler/README.md

 complete documentation of all the steps, decisions and parameters that led to any key observation, making the results of the analysis pipeline transparent, understandable and reproducible.
 3. Computation efficiency.
-In PyQuibbler, intermediate calculations can be cached in memory or in cache files.
+In Quibbler, intermediate calculations can be cached in memory or in cache files.
 The user can specify the basic data elements that are processed, stored and tracked as independent individual units.
 When an upstream parameter changes, only the specific cached calculations that depend on this parameter